nshelton/csma_302_1/README.md

 we'll do a few in class, and you will be responsible for doing the rest on your own.

--Brightness
--Contrast
--Blurring
--Sharpening
+- Brightness
+- Contrast
+- Blurring
+- Sharpening
--Edge Detection
+- Edge Detection
--Hue Rotate
+- Hue Rotate
--Grayscale
--Sepia
+- Grayscale
+- Sepia
--Channel Mix - swap Red and Blue, etc
+- Channel Mix - swap Red and Blue, etc
--Tint
+- Tint
--Gradient Overlay
+- Gradient Overlay
--Chroma Shift
+- Chroma Shift
--Image displacement or distortion (sine wave, noiose function, etc) -Add Noise ( film grain)
+- Image displacement or distortion (sine wave, noiose function, etc)
+- Add Noise ( film grain)
--Multiply by another image ( mask)
+- Multiply by another image ( mask)
--Mask with geometric primitive
+- Mask with geometric primitive
--Invert
--Scanlines
--Pixelize
+- Invert
+- Scanlines
+- Pixelize

 More inspiration here :